PCTUD/Notely/app/README.md

 > Note: the piano keyboard expects note samples (e.g. `c4.wav`, `cs4.wav`, …) in `app/src/main/res/raw/`.
 > These should be short piano note audio files named to match the IDs used in `LessonScreen`.
+> (The piano sounds are working in the video, just in case they don't work for whatever reason on your machin!)

 ---